plantbreeding/BrAPI-Manuscript2/manuscript.md

 The authors would like to acknowledge the following funding sources:

 + The BrAPI Project is funded by the USDA grant NIFA-DSFAS 2022-67021-37024.
-+ Innovation Lab for Crop Improvement Cornell, ILCI: 7200AA19LE00005, FFAR: CA20-SS-0000000103
++ 'Innovation Lab for Crop Improvement Cornell, ILCI: 7200AA19LE00005, FFAR: CA20-SS-0000000103'
 + The AGENT project is funded by the European Union's Horizon 2020 research and innovation programme under grant agreement no. 862613.
 + USDA National Institute of Food and Agriculture National Research Support Project 10
++ The SHAPE3 project is funded by a grant from the German Ministry of Research and Education (BMBF, FKZ 031B1302A).
 + USDA NIFA: 2022-51181-38449
 + This work was supported by the Agence Nationale de la Recherche, programme Investissements d'avenir, ANR-11-INBS-0012 (Phenome)
 + U.S. Department of Agriculture, under agreement numbers [8062-21000-043-004-A, 8062-21000-052-002-A, and 8062-21000-052-003-A]
 + This work was funded and supported by ELIXIR, the research infrastructure for life science data.
 + The French Networks of Biological Resource Centres for Agricultural, Environmental and Life Sciences, doi: 10.15454/b4ec-tf49
 + The work was supported by the German Research Foundation DFG under the grant agreement number 442032008 (NFDI4Biodiversity).
 NFDI4Biodiversity is part of NFDI, the National Research Data Infrastructure in Germany ([www.nfdi.de](www.nfdi.de)).
 + The Bill and Malinda Gates Foundation in cooperation with the Excellence in Breeding Platform of the CGIAR
-+ The development of DivBrowse is funded by a grant from the German Ministry of Research and Education (BMBF, FKZ 031B1302A).

 ## Author Contributions {.page_break_before}